EHR to EHR

 - CONNECT (DoD, VA, SSA)

 Sending Clinical Documents (Direct)

-Epic's EMR supports document exchange via the Direct
+Epic's EHR supports document exchange via the Direct

 protocol.
 Documents sent from an Epic EHR via Direct follow the XDR/XDM option, in which structured documents are sent in the message with structured metadata.
 Similarly, Epic receives structured documents to file to the appropriate chart.
 External provider directories containing Direct addresses can be imported into the Epic EHR using a standard format

 .
 While Epic software supports the full SMTP+S/MIME stack, organizations using Epic can alternatively choose to delegate duties to an external HISP.
 Providers use the EHR to push data using Direct, and patients can use their portal to send structured clinical summaries to any arbitrary Direct endpoint with which the organization has established trust.